BetterHelp vs Talkspace: Which One Should You Try First?

 Talkspace Communication

-- Messaging Plus: Unlimited messaging with your therapist
+- Messaging Plus: Unlimited messaging therapy through private messaging, with unlimited text, video, and audio messages with your therapist

-- Video + Messaging: Includes live video sessions plus messaging
+- Video + Messaging: Includes live therapy sessions plus messaging

 - Video + Messaging + Workshops: Adds access to live group workshops